metafizzy/flickity-sync/README.md

 ## Install

-`flickity-sync.js` is included with the Flickity `pkgd.js` files.
-If you are using those, you do not need to install.
+`flickity-sync.js` is _not_ included with flickity.pkgd.js, so you'll need to add this file in addition.

 Bower: `bower install flickity-sync --save`